Tuesday Tips: Kellogg MBA Essay Tips 2022-2023

 This essay question is a hybrid of a classic career goals essay and a personal essay.
 Kellogg is interested in candidates who can integrate their values into their personal and professional goals.
 How have your values directed your actions in work and life?

-When you describe how your values have influenced you in past decisions, make sure it is relevant to your plans to pursue an MBA at Kellogg.
-Therefore, the story you tell should provide insight into your decision to pursue an MBA and allude to your future goals.
-Because this isn’t a question about your entire work and life thus far, you should choose only one or two main experiences to share.
+Consider your values related to your desire to attend Kellogg.
+Therefore, the story you tell provides insight into your decision to pursue an MBA.
+Because this isn’t a question about your entire work and life, choose only one or two main experiences to share.

-As you discuss how your values have guided you, specific examples will communicate concisely.
+As you discuss how your values have guided you, specific examples are key.
 For example, if you have a value of driving excellence, and that has led you to a consulting career where you help organizations become more efficient and achieve their goals.
 Or, your core value may be helping others, and you have chosen a career that provides the ability for you to give back to your community or lead a group of people.

 The Video Essay

-Read specific advice for how best to prepare for the video essay here.
+Read specific advice on how best to prepare for the video essay here.

-Watching a video essay gives the admissions committee a sense of who you are and your personality.
+Watching a video essay gives the admissions committee a sense of who you are.
 Therefore, the Kellogg admissions committee advises: “Be yourself.
 We don’t want scripted answers — we want to get to know you and learn something new.
 Please do not try to reuse an example from an essay that might, in some roundabout way, answer the video essay question asked.
 We already read that essay, so why tell us that story again?”

-First, prepare as if you would for an interview, drafting the topics you want to cover and practicing your presentation.
-Then, writing some bullet points down in advance will help you remember and focus as you answer the questions.
+First, prepare as if you would for an interview.
+Draft the topics you want to cover and practice your presentation.
+Then, writing some bullet points down in advance will help you focus as you answer the questions.